Codes Dictionary

 pwfin (+) financial assets

-pwfiw (+) currency, deposits, bonds and loans
+pwfiw (+) currency, deposits, bonds, and loans

 pwcud (+) currency and deposits